 Attention in Comparison

-To which part of this ad do readers pay how much attention?
+To which part of this page do readers pay how much attention?

 What is perceived consciously?